 Using Google documentation

-The process includes two main steps:
+The process includes three main steps:

 - Find the necessary template.